Trained Service Dogs For Veterans Sacramento, CA

 About Service Dogs for Veterans

-Yes, PAVE is an accredited member of Assistance Dogs International.
+Yes, PAVE can be accredited to Assistance Dogs International.
 This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
-Only three Oregon-based organizations are currently members.
+Only three organizations in Oregon are currently accredited members.

 PAVE provides the service dog, the training and ongoing support free of charge.
 The initial supply of equipment is valued at $1,500.